don-ferris/SovrIT-PTI-Platform/README.md

 ---

-# The Seven Architectural Pillars of SovrIT PTI
+## 🏛️ The Seven Architectural Pillars of SovrIT PTI

-## 1. Absolute Sovereignty & Zero-Trust Privacy
+### 1. Absolute Sovereignty & Zero-Trust Privacy

 No third party holds the keys to your data, identity, or private network.

-All critical services are designed around encryption, local ownership, and zero-trust principles.
+All services are designed around encryption, local ownership, and zero-trust principles.
 Even when data passes through infrastructure not under your control, it does so in encrypted form.

 Privacy is not treated as a feature.
 It is treated as foundational infrastructure.

 ---

-## 2. Autonomous Functional Resiliency
+### 2. Autonomous Functional Resiliency

 SovrIT is designed to be self-healing.